obsidian-tasks-group/obsidian-tasks/README.md

 You can list tasks from your entire vault by querying them using a `tasks` code block.
 Tasks are sorted by due date and then path.

+**The result will only list tasks that are not indented!**
+See section Caveats for more details.

 The simplest way is this:

     ```tasks